Leafwing-Studios/fop-rules/docs/character-options/powers/shaman.md

 **Roots:** Your _roots_ manifestation applies stacks of frightened to all creatures who come near.

-**Shaping:** Your _shaping_ manifestation creates the ethereal swamp tile effect:
+**Shaping:** Your _shaping_ manifestation creates the _ethereal swamp_ ground effect.
+These tiles are difficult terrain.

-- these tiles are difficult terrain
+When you activate your _shaping_ manifestation, create a glowing will o' wisp that lures creatures towards it.
+Choose an _ethereal swamp_ tile within a 6 tile range.
+Then, make a Presence attack against a creature of your choice within 6 tiles of the selected tile.
+If you hit, at the start of their next turn, they must spend all of their movement to travel directly towards the selected tile before they take any other actions.
+If they are prone, they stand up before spending this movement; if they can fly and are not flying, they first take flight.

-When you activate your _shaping_ manifestation, do will o' wisp things.
+Unlike standard effects which apply forced movement, this movement provokes attacks of opportunity.

 **Storm:** Your _storm_ manifestation also applies one stack of withered to creatures that it hits.